Nutrition Tip of The Week

 - Cut back on your portion of carbohydrates such as potatoes, fries, chips, buns, rice, breads, cookies, sweets, donuts, etc. Aim for a lean protein source at each meal with 1 or 2 vegetables.
 Weight loss will go faster if you cut back on these foods.
 If you are having a carbohydrate at a meal, measure it and record in your journal.

-Kelly Devine Rickert, MS, RD, CSSD, LDN, CPT
+Kelly Devine Rickert, MS, RDN, CSSD, LDN, CPT

 Twitter: @Devine Nutrition